lauflulu/PeriodDoubling/README.md

 In both images mark at least one spot that appears in both of them.
 Rough alignment is sufficient, automatic registration will improve accuracy.
 This step allows to calibrate the measured fluorescence intensity to the reference measurement obtained with purified fluorescent proteins and can be skipped if not required.

-- data and simulation
+- data and simulation:
 Run the scripts in Matlab.

-# Labview Integration Software
+# Readme of the Labview Instrument Control Software

 Integration software for the following devices:
 - Olympus IX81